bluehalo/ngx-leaflet-draw/README.md

 The options object is passed through to the Leaflet.draw object.
 Therefore, you can reference [their documentation](https://github.com/Leaflet/Leaflet.draw) for help configuring the draw control.

-If you do not provide a ```featureGroup``` for the Leaflet.draw plugin to use, the leafletDraw directive will create one internally and put it in the options object.

 #### leafletDrawLocal